vegaprotocol/documentation/docs/concepts/trading-on-vega/market-lifecycle.md

 ### Enters active state
 - From `Pending`: enactment date reached and conditions to transition from pending to active are met
-- From `Suspended`: conditions specified in [price monitoring](../trading-on-vega/market-protections.md#price-monitoring), and [liquidity monitoring](../trading-on-vega/market-protections.md#liquidity-monitoring) are met for the market to exit the suspended status back to active
+- From `Suspended`: conditions specified in [price monitoring](../trading-on-vega/market-protections.md#price-monitoring) are met for the market to exit the suspended status back to active

 ### What is and isn't possible
 - Liquidity providers can submit, amend, or cancel commitments